Size ranking: 9th

 Beta Centauri is called Hadar, from an Arabic name signifying one member of a pair of stars; Ptolemy described it as lying on the centaur’s left knee.
 Alpha and Beta Centauri act as pointers to Crux, the Southern Cross, which on modern maps lies under the centaur’s body.
 In Ptolemy’s day, the stars of Crux were part of the hind legs of Centaurus.

 Centaurus also contains the largest and brightest globular star cluster visible from Earth, Omega Centauri.
 Ptolemy, in the Almagest, catalogued this as a 5th-magnitude star which, he said, lay where the back of the human half of the centaur joined the horse’s body (see Bode’s chart, above).
-Ptolemy did not mention its slightly nebulous appearance; its first identification as a cluster was due to Edmond Halley in 1678.
+Ptolemy did not mention its nebulous appearance; its first identification as a cluster was due to Edmond Halley in 1678.
 In all, Ptolemy catalogued 37 stars in Centaurus, five of which later became part of Crux.